 The answer is no you cannot teach without a qualification in an educational school – but in saying that you only need your education degree and not a dance degree – I know this for a fact having spoken with a Spanish teacher put in charge of the dance department at her school with no dance experience, but having to take on the role (with the prospect of future ongoing training in dance) to keep her job!

 BUT THIS IS NOT THE QUESTION YOU SHOULD BE ASKING YOURSELF!!!

 The question you need to know the answer to is: Will people want to pay me to teach dance if I am not qualified?
 Will students want to learn from me if I am not qualified?
 Am I employable as a dance teacher if I am not qualified?
 And lastly, do I really have the expertise to be a good dance teacher, prevent injuries in my students, develop proper technique and be confident in dance pedagogy (pronounced ped-uh-goh-jee which is a fancy word for understanding and knowing the best ways to teach and learn dance) without a qualification?

 Now I also need you to understand that being qualified to teach and having a qualification are also two different things.

 Being qualified to teach dance means that you are more experienced and knowledgable about the style of dance you are teaching than your students.
-For example, someone who has danced since they were young, has experience as a teaching assistant and is now teaching classes unsupervised or even a someone who started hip hop lessons a year ago and is now teaching beginner classes.
+For example, that could be as much experience as someone who has danced since they were young, was a teaching assistant and now teaches unsupervised or someone with as little as a year of dance under their belt who started hip hop lessons a year ago and is now teaching beginner classes.